 The length of time and how often a person experiences insomnia can vary greatly.
 Insomnia can be classified as:

-1. Transient insomnia is insomnia that comes on suddenly and lasts for a week or less.
+- Transient insomnia is insomnia that comes on suddenly and lasts for a week or less.
 People do not typically seek treatment for transient insomnia, but may have several episodes.

-2. Acute insomnia is the inability to sleep well for a month or less, and is commonly caused by stress or lifestyle factors.
+- Acute insomnia (short-term insomnia) is the inability to sleep well for a month or less, and is commonly caused by stress or lifestyle factors.

 What are the Symptoms of Insomnia?

 The primary symptom of insomnia is difficulty sleeping, and may include symptoms such as: